metabase/metabase/docs/enterprise-guide/saml-auth0.md

 The SAML Application Name" value can be left as the default one (Metabase).

 Save your settings.
-Then enable SAML(authenticating-with-saml.html#turning-on-saml-based-sso) in Metabase, and you should be good to go!
+Then [enable SAML](authenticating-with-saml.md) in Metabase, and you should be good to go!